elegantapp/pwa-workshop-angular-firebase/README.md

 This behaviour has been used by many websites to spam their visitors for a long time and users have developed an immediate denial reaction against them in time.

 There's a Lighthouse audit to increase the awareness against such developer action, documented as [Avoids Requesting The Notification Permission On Page Load](https://developers.google.com/web/tools/lighthouse/audits/notifications-on-load).
-Moreover, there will be a Chrome feaure implementation automatically preventing such behaviour soon.
+Moreover, there will be a Chrome feature implementation automatically preventing such behaviour soon.

 Any engagement with your users has to be meaningful and with a thorough reasoning, triggered by your users own action and consent.